asdru22/JavaGame/README.md

 ### Playing

 The game has two parties (0, to the left and 1, to the right).
-Every character has an active ability that triggers when clicking members of the opposing party.
+Every character has an active ability that triggers when *left clicking* members of the opposing party.
 Passive abilities are triggered when clicking characters of your own party.
+Hold *right click* over a character to see their stats.